isovalent/ebpf-docs/docs/linux/concepts/index.md

+---
+title: Linux eBPF concepts
+description: An index of Linux specific eBPF concepts.
+---
-# linux eBPF concepts
+# Linux eBPF concepts

-This is an index of linux specific eBPF concepts and features.
+This is an index of Linux specific eBPF concepts and features.

 * [Maps](maps.md)
 * [Verifier](verifier.md)